 Think Carefully About the Destination

 Vacation involves interacting with many different environments, and this can be especially stressful for children with autism.
 Planning your trip starts with a realistic picture of the needs of your child before you even choose a destination.
-Children on the spectrum struggle with social interactions and vacation involves a lot of them, so it’s important that you plan based on what your child will genuinely enjoy.
-Because people with autism are especially sensitive to other people’s stress, it may be best to pick a destination that doesn’t require sticking to a rigid schedule, such as the beach or the mountains.
+Children on the spectrum struggle with social interactions, and vacation involves a lot of them, so it’s important that you plan based on what your child will genuinely enjoy.
+Because people with autism are especially sensitive to other people’s stress, it may be best to pick a destination that doesn’t require sticking to a rigid schedule; for example, the beach or the mountains, where relaxation is a central focus.
 These types of places generally do not require much hurrying, and the schedule can be more flexible.

 For more structured trips, think about what your child likes to do.
 Maybe they enjoy amusement parks, or love being in nature.
+Perhaps they have a fascination with a certain topic, and a museum on it would be an exciting excursion.
 Wherever you go, there should be activities that your child is interested in to make it a less stressful experience.
 Try to not make the agenda too extensive, as this can overstimulate your child.

 Make Arrangements Carefully